-It is proposed to replace the existing shower building with a new 6 unit shower building.
+It is proposed to replace the existing shower building with a new six unit shower building.
 The new building will be constructed on the same site, be universally accessible and will utilize the existing utilities and parking area.
 There will be little if any vegetation disturbance.

-To address the deficiency in shower units it is proposed to build a new 6 unit shower building.
-The new building will be located in the vicinity of the existing Eighth Lake boat launch parking area and will be universally accessible.
-Limited vegetation clearing will be necessary.
+To address the deficiency in shower units it is proposed to build a new universally accessible 6 unit shower building.
+The new building will be constructed on the same site as the existing Comfort Station #9.
+By removing the existing comfort station and utilizing the open area surrounding the building, limited vegetation clearing will be necessary.
+In addition, the new building location will help ease congestion and demand on the existing location.
 Site specifications will be determined in consultation with the APA.
-This project has an estimated cost of \$1,500,000.
+This project has an estimated cost of \$1,600,000.